-Hephaistos orbits the sun every 1,159 days (3.17 years), coming as close as 0.35 AU and reaching as far as 3.97 AU from the sun.
+Hephaistos orbits the sun every 1,160 days (3.18 years), coming as close as 0.35 AU and reaching as far as 3.97 AU from the sun.
 Its orbit is highly elliptical.
-Hephaistos is about 5.7 kilometers in diameter, making it larger than most asteroids, comparable in size to the San Francisco Bay.
+Hephaistos is about 5.7 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the San Francisco Bay.

 The rotation of Hephaistos has been observed.
 It completes a rotation on its axis every 20.00 days.